wolfSSL/wolfssl/IDE/STM32Cube/README.md

 If you are using FreeRTOS make sure your `FreeRTOSConfig.h` has its `configTOTAL_HEAP_SIZE` increased.

 The TLS client/server benchmark example requires about 76 KB for allocated tasks (with stack) and peak heap.
+This uses both a TLS client and server to test a TLS connection locally for each enabled TLS cipher suite.

 ## STM32 Cube Pack